thomas-b-jackson/sdge-it-responder/documents/runbooks/authorizations.md

 # Web Authorization Controls

 The first level of web-based authorization controls are defined against each page or resource.
-These controls are implemented in the `NAVIGATIONCONSTANTS.APPLIST` array in `web/src/constants/navigation.ts`.

-A user's role must be included in the roles in the directive array in order the `role` attribute in the array to access the associated application, page, or resource..
+> Note: The details are TBD for now.